BenjaminWatts/crypto-mobile-app/Readme.md

 This app was created using the Tabs starter from Expo-router (`npx create-expo-app@latest --template tabs@49`).

+WARNING: It is very easy to rate limit yourself for the CoinGecko API.
+It's recommended hopping around with a VPN connection.

 ## Navigation and Screens

 Expo-router handles navigation for the app.
 The screens outlined in the requirements have the following routes.